opensearch-project/documentation-website/_search-plugins/sql/sql/nested-function.md

 # Nested function

-The `nested` function is used to created a query within a query.
-See the following sections for how and why to use the function in OpenSearch.
+The `nested` function is used to create a query within a query.
+The following sections describe how and why to use this function in OpenSearch.

 ## Using the function in a SELECT clause